High School Student

 While you are teaching you will also complete the following

-- CPR for Infant, Child and Adults Certification
+- CPR for infant, child and adult certification

 - U.S. Constitution coursework equivalency or exam